ColinAChen/mathContestGrader/README.md

 Final project for my C and Assembly class during my senior year of high school.

-Designed to automaticall grade Carlmont High School Tuesday math contests by recognizing handwritten answers and comparing them to user inputted answers.
+Designed to automatically grade Carlmont High School Tuesday math contests by recognizing handwritten answers and comparing them to user inputted answers.

 ## What I learned
 * Programming in Python